-Much depends on health and vigor of our own society.
+“Much depends on health and vigor of our own society.
 World communism is like a malignant parasite which feeds only on diseased tissue.
 This is point at which domestic and foreign policies meets… every courageous and incisive measure to solve internal problems of our own society, to improve self-confidence, discipline, morale and community spirit of our own people, is a diplomatic victory over Moscow… We must formulate and put forward for other nations a much more positive and constructive picture of [the] sort of world we would like to see than we have put forward in [the] past.
 It is not enough to urge people to develop political processes similar to our own.
 Many foreign peoples, in Europe at least, are tired and frightened by experiences of [the] past and are less interested in abstract freedom than in security.
 They are seeking guidance rather than responsibilities.
 We should be better able than [the] Russians to give them this.
-And unless we do, [the] Russians certainly will.
+And unless we do, [the] Russians certainly will.”

-Truman accepted Kennan’s final recommendation and used it as the basis for his foreign policy toward the USSR.
-Truman argued that several European nations were weak and at risk of being annexed or unduly influenced by totalitarianism, so the US should assist those nations to make their own decisions.
-In March 1947 he outlined this view more definitively in a speech to Congress which later became known as the ‘Truman Doctrine’:
+Kennan’s advice hardened Truman’s position.
+The perspectives contained in the Long Telegram would form the basis for Truman’s foreign policy toward the USSR.
+Truman argued that several European nations were weak and at risk of annexation or, at best, undue communist influences.
+It was the responsibility of the United States to assist those nations to make their own decisions.
+In March 1947 he outlined this view more definitively in a speech to Congress.
+The contents of this speech later became known as the ‘Truman Doctrine’:

-At the present moment in world history, nearly every nation must choose between alternative ways of life.
+“At the present moment in world history, nearly every nation must choose between alternative ways of life.
 The choice is too often not a free one.
 One way of life is based upon the will of the majority and is distinguished by free institutions, free elections, freedom of speech and religion… The second way of life is based upon terror and oppression, a controlled press and radio, fixed elections and suppression of personal freedoms.
 I believe that it must be the policy of the United States to support free peoples who are resisting attempted subjugation by armed minorities or outside pressures.
-I believe that we must assist free peoples to work out their own destinies in their own way.
+I believe that we must assist free peoples to work out their own destinies in their own way.”

-President Truman’s message to Congress is a threat to the principles of the United Nations.
+“President Truman’s message to Congress is a threat to the principles of the United Nations.
 The US needs to serve the interests of its huge business corporations, which are out for world domination.
 The USA is trying to establish its control over Greece and Turkey by means of ‘dollar diplomacy’.
-The Soviet Union accused Truman of talking “nonsense” about the dangers of Soviet expansion whilst exploiting countries on the pretext of providing aid to them.
+The Soviet Union accused Truman of talking “nonsense” about the dangers of Soviet expansion whilst exploiting countries on the pretext of providing aid to them.”

-This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
+This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “The Truman Doctrine”, Alpha History, accessed [today’s date], http://alphahistory.com/coldwar/truman-doctrine/.
+J. Llewellyn et al, “The Truman Doctrine”, Alpha History, accessed [today’s date], https://alphahistory.com/coldwar/truman-doctrine/.